omerlevy/tau_amnlp/attention_exercise/README.md

 We will use the task of word sense disambiguation (WSD) as an example scenario for where attention can be applied as a contextualization function.
 You will implement various forms of attention and use the performance on WSD, as well as visualization tools, to learn about how different forms of attention behave.

+## Instructions
+Follow the steps in the README and wsd_model.ipynb notebook.
+Before you submit download the notebook as html (File -> Download as -> HTML) and place it the attention_exercise directory.
+Zip the attention_exercise directory (without the data) and upload to moodle.

+Name the zip file as your IDs separated by underscores.
+For example: 123_456.zip

+Each group should submit only once.

 ## Introduction